Path Finder: Features

-Several features were first present in Cocoatech's Path Finder, an later adopted in Apple's Finder, including tabs (added in OS X Mavericks) and an option to keep folders above files.
+Several features were present earlier in Cocoatech's Path Finder, only later adopted in Apple's Finder, including tabs (added in OS X Mavericks) and an option to keep folders above files.

 Reception

 In his 2005 review of Mac OS X Tiger, Ars Technica columnist John Siracusa commented that Path Finder "absolutely embarrasses the Mac OS X Finder", and called Path Finder 4 "the Final Cut Pro of file management" and a "file browsing tour de force".